-What Happens After Police Are Called for An Alleged Act of Domestic Violence?
+What Happens After Police Are Called?

 When there is probable cause that an act of domestic violence has been committed, police are legally required to arrest the person suspected of committing the offense “without undue delay.”
 This is due to Colorado’s mandatory arrest laws in domestic violence cases.